slightlyoff/history_api/app_history.md

 In general, state in app history is expected to be more useful than state in the `window.history` API, because:

 - It can be introspected even for the non-current entry, e.g. using `appHistory.entries[i].state`.
-- It is not erased by navigations that are not under the developer's control, such as fragment navigations (for which the state is copied over) and iframe navigations (which don't affect the app history stack).
+- It is not erased by navigations that are not under the developer's control, such as fragment navigations (for which the state is copied over) and iframe navigations (which don't affect the app history list).

 This means that the patterns that are often necessary to reliably store application and UI state with `window.history`, such as maintaining a side-table or using `sessionStorage`, should not be necessary with `window.appHistory`.

-### Introspecting the history stack
+### Introspecting the history list

-To see how many history entries are in the app history stack, use `appHistory.entries.length`, instead of `history.length`.
+To see how many history entries are in the app history list, use `appHistory.entries.length`, instead of `history.length`.
 However, note that the semantics are different: app history entries only include same-origin contiguous entries for the current frame, and so that this doesn't reflect the history before the user arrived at the current origin, or the history of iframes.
 We believe this will be more useful for the patterns that people want in practice, such as showing an in-application back button if `appHistory.entries.length > 0`.

-The app history API allows introspecting all entries in the app history stack, using `appHistory.entries`.
-This should replace some of the workarounds people use today with the `window.history` API for getting a sense of the history stack, e.g. as described in [whatwg/html#2710](https://github.com/whatwg/html/issues/2710).
+The app history API allows introspecting all entries in the app history list, using `appHistory.entries`.
+This should replace some of the workarounds people use today with the `window.history` API for getting a sense of the history list, e.g. as described in [whatwg/html#2710](https://github.com/whatwg/html/issues/2710).

 Finally, note that `history.length` is highly non-interoperable today, in part due to the complexity of the joint session history model, and in part due to historical baggage. `appHistory`'s less complex model, and the fact that it will be developed in the modern era when there's a high focus on ensuring interoperability through web platform tests, means that using it should allow developers to avoid cross-browser issues with `history.length`.